 By the time you’re done reading this post, you should have a better idea about how you can monetize your coding skills in the future or starting right away.
 If you’re completely new to programming, check out my previous article on the Best Websites to Learn Coding for Beginners.

-Here’s an overview of the four different ways to make money coding I’ll go through in this article:
+Here’s an overview of the four different ways to make money coding from home we’ll look at in this article:

 - Is it easy to start making money as a developer?

 - Option #1: Get a full-time developer job

 - Option #2: Start freelancing online

 - Option #4: Teach others